Stop worrying and wondering about what kind of art sells best.

 No one can own a category, style, subject matter, or look.

-The California artist, George Sumner, reportedly is the father of the still popular “over and under” marine wildlife-painting genre.
-However, it was Robert Lyn Nelson, Wyland, and Christian Riese Lassen who benefited from employing the subject matter technique into their work.
+The California artist George Sumner reportedly is the still popular father “over and under” marine wildlife-painting genre.
+However, Robert Lyn Nelson, Wyland, and Christian Riese Lassen benefited from employing the subject matter technique in their work.
 It takes a studied eye in many cases to identify which artist painted some images.
 Nevertheless, they all made millions working in the genre.

-Here is my take on researching for what kind of art sells best.
+Here is my take on researching what kind of art sells best.

 If you choose to use your research to understand what kind of art sells best to imitate it in a way that confuses art buyers, which I strongly urge you not to do, then I suggest you do not publish your real name on the piece.
 That way, you keep the knockoff entirely phony from start to finish.

-If the above describes you, and you are selling work that looks almost identical to the original artist’s work, then I suggest you look into using your skills in other ways.
+If the above describes you, and you are selling work that looks almost identical to the original artist’s work, I suggest you look into using your skills in other ways.
 Try reading this post titled 185 Art-related Career Alternatives to a Full-time Art Career.
-It just may be a better way to manage your artistic talents and regain your dignity.
+It just maybe a better way to manage your artistic talents and regain your dignity.